TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 ### German Audio

-Depending what's released first and available the following Workflow Logic will be used:
+Depending on what's released first and available the following Workflow Logic will be used:

 - When an `English` version is released it will download the release in the best available quality based on the used Custom Formats.
 - When a `German` or `German DL` version is released it will upgrade to that version.
-- The downloaded media will be upgraded to any of the added Custom Formats until whats defined in the Quality Profile under `Upgrade Until Custom Format Score`.
+- The downloaded media will be upgraded to any of the added Custom Formats until the defined Score defined in the Quality Profile under `Upgrade Until Custom Format Score` is reached.

 !!! tip "Download German Audio ^^only^^"